TraianAlex/angular14/README.md

 `docker start <container-hash>`

-- persistent how long the containeris running
+- persistent how long the container is running

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.